ibm-cloud-docs/vpc/load-balancers.md

 ## Multi-zone support
 {: #nlb-mz-support}

-The network load balancer is limited to a single zone.
-All back-end servers must be in the same zone.
+Network load balancers can accept members across all three availability zones, but the NLB itself resides in one specific zone.
 A zone is identified by the subnet that is selected when a load balancer is created.
-Cloud Internet Services (CIS) Global Load Balancer can be used with multiple zonal network load balancers for multi-zone availability.
+Cloud Internet Services (CIS) Global Load Balancer or Private DNS can be used with multiple zonal network load balancers for multi-zone availability.

-The application load balancer can be configured to span multiple zones.
+The application load balancer can also be configured to span multiple zones.
 The back-end servers can be in any zone within a region.

 ## Integration with private catalogs
 {: #load-balancer-integration-with-private-catalog}